igormironchik/args-parser/README.md

  * 6.1.1.0

-     Improved API with new syntax, not it's impossible to mess with end() methods.
+     Improved API with new syntax, now it's impossible to mess with end() methods.
      Fixed issue with printing help of global argument under command.

 # Example